NethServer/ns8-docs/user_domains.rst

 An Active Directory domain requires a reserved DNS domain to work.
 It is a good choice to allocate a sub-domain of the public DNS domain for it.
-The AD sub-domain can be accessible only from LAN networks.
+The AD sub-domain can be accessed only from local networks.

 Example: